Law (LAW)

 LAW 300.
 Introduction to American Law.
 2 Units.

-This course introduces LL.M. students to the U.S. legal system by considering several central procedural and substantive aspects of American Law.
-Included among the topics covered are: the basic structure and function of U.S. legal institutions, basics of subject matter and personal jurisdiction of American courts, the interaction of state and federal law in the American system of federalism, selected doctrines of constitutional law, selected topic pertaining to the American criminal and civil justice systems, and trial by jury.
+Introduces students to the U.S. legal system by considering several central procedural and substantive aspects of American Law.
+Topics include the basic structure of U.S. legal institutions, the interaction of state and federal law, trial by jury, and more.

 LAW 301.
 Research, Analysis, and Writing in American Law.
 2 Units.

-In this course, foreign lawyers will learn how to research American law, how to perform common law analysis, and how to write research memoranda.
-Students will complete a series of written assignments throughout the term to practice these skills.
-Instructors will provide extensive feedback via written comments and one-on-one conferences.
+Foreign lawyers learn how to research American law, perform common law analysis, and write research memoranda.
+Students complete a series of written assignments throughout the term to practice these skills.
+Instructors provide extensive feedback via written comments and one-on-one conferences.

 LAW 302.
 American Legal Practice in Context.
 2 Units.

-This course will introduce foreign lawyers to the actual practice of law in the United States.
-Through a combination of simulated exercises, field trips, and other experiential learning activities, students will learn first-hand about what it might be like to work as an attorney in the U.S. Students will also continue to develop their research, analysis and writing skills by completing various written assignments throughout the term.
+*LL.M CLASS ONLY** Introduces foreign lawyers to practice of law in the U.S. Through a combination of simulated exercises, field trips, and other experiential learning activities, students learn first-hand about working as an attorney in the U.S.

 LAW 303.
 Professional Responsibility, Globalization, and the Legal Profession in the United States.
 2 Units.